 Victoria Peng-Rue focuses her practice on government enforcement investigations and litigation as well as antitrust and commercial litigation.
-Victoria advises clients in connection with internal investigation and enforcement actions brought by government regulators, including the US Department of Justice, the US Securities and Exchange Commission, and the Commodities Futures Trading Commission.
+Victoria advises clients in connection with internal investigation and enforcement actions brought by government regulators, including the US Department of Justice (DOJ), the US Securities and Exchange Commission (SEC), and the Commodities Futures Trading Commission (CFTC).
 She has represented financial institutions, technology companies, pharmaceutical companies, oil and gas companies, and other entities and individual clients in high-stakes litigation, including class actions.

 Victoria actively participates in several of the firm’s initiatives.
 She currently sits on the New York office’s Women’s Steering Committee.
-She has previously served as chair of the New York office Committee on Associates and is an associate representative of the firm’s Asian American/Asian Lawyer Network.
-She previously served as a member of the New York office’s Recruiting Committee.
+She has previously served as chair of the New York office Committee on Associates, an associate representative of the firm’s Asian American/Asian Lawyer Network, and a member of the New York office’s Recruiting Committee.

 Representing a global bank in a financial fraud investigation before the DOJ, CFTC, and SEC